A1.1 Overview: Components of an SHSM

 • interviewing an employee in the field of work the SHSM student is considering;

-• visiting an approved apprenticeship delivery agent to investigate a program of interest to the SHSM student;
+• visiting an approved apprenticeship training delivery agent to investigate a program of interest to the SHSM student;

 • interviewing a college or university student enrolled in a program of interest to the SHSM student;